Rick-Phoenix/sketch/docs/src/ts/package_gen.md

 {{#include ../../../examples/typescript/new_package.yaml:template_example}}
 ```

+# Result

+After setting things up, you can run

+>`{{#include ../../../sketch/tests/output/ts_examples/commands/package_gen_cmd}}`

+To generate the new package.

-So the final tree structure of the output directory will look like this:
+The final tree structure of the output directory will look like this:

 ```
 {{#include ../../../sketch/tests/output/ts_examples/packages/frontend/tree_output.txt:2:}}